FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Value encoding

 If a field is of FIX data type char, then its valid values are restricted to US-ASCII printable characters.
-See section 2.7.1 above.
+See [Character encoding](#character) above.

 If the field is of FIX data type int, then a primitive integer data type should be selected that can contain the number of choices.
 For most